grafana/k6-docs/docs/sources/next/using-k6-browser/options.md

 ---
 title: 'Browser options'
-description: 'An overview of the different options to customize the behaviour when running browser tests.'
+description: 'An overview of the different options you can use to customize the browser module behavior when running browser tests.'
 weight: 04
 ---